Arraba, Israel: 20th century

 In 1948, during Operation Hiram (October 29–31), the town surrendered to the advancing Israeli army.
 Many of the inhabitants fled but some remained.
 Arraba became a local council in 1965.
 The village remained under Martial Law until 1966.

 Arraba was home to the first Land Day demonstrations in 1976 demanding the state of Israel to stop the expropriation of Palestinian Arab lands.
 Together with Sakhnin and Deir Hanna, it formed what is called the triangle of Land Day.
 Israel's reaction to control the protest was forceful and six people were killed by Israeli police.
 The reason for the Land Day follows:

 On March 11, 1976, the Israeli government published an expropriation plan including lands in the Galilee.
 It affected some 20,000 dunams of land between the Arab villages of Sakhnin and Arraba.
 The land was said to be used for security purposes but was also used to build new Jewish settlements.
 David McDowall identifies the resumption of land seizures in the Galilee and the acceleration of land expropriations in the West Bank in the mid-1970s as the immediate catalyst for both the Land Day demonstration and similar demonstrations that were taking place contemporaneously in the West Bank.
 He writes: "Nothing served to bring the two Palestinian communities together politically more than the question of land."

-Israel in the 21st century
+21st century

 Arraba became a city in 2016.
 In the late 2010s, Arraba native and Harvard graduate, Nuseir Yassin, gained international acclaim with his Nas Daily videos.
 In one of the chapters he invites the entire State of Israel to visit his parental home in Arraba.